Important Information about Fidelity's Bond Offering

 Yield curves shown are calculated based on previously reported third-party closing prices and yields.
 They are based on a cross-section of bonds for different credit qualities but are not limited to the bonds that a user selects as part of a search.
 The yield curves are presented for informational purposes only.
 Fidelity is not responsible for the accuracy of this information.

-When a security is subject to a partial redemption, pursuant to NYSE Rule 402.30 NFS, an affiliate of Fidelity Brokerage Services LLC (FBS), has procedures in place that are designed to treat customers fairly in accordance with an impartial lottery process.
+When a security is subject to a partial redemption, pursuant to FINRA Rule 4340, FBS's clearing firm NFS has procedures in place to conduct an impartial lottery process.

 When an issuer initiates a partial call of securities, the depository holding such securities (typically, the Depository Trust Corporation, DTC) conducts an impartial computerized lottery using an incremental random number technique to determine the allocation of called securities to its participants (including NFS) for which it holds securities on deposit.
-Because DTC's lottery is random and impartial, in the case of a partial call, depository participants may or may not receive an allocation of securities selected for redemption.
+Because DTC's lottery is random and impartial, in the case of a partial call, depository participants may or may not receive an allocation of called securities.

 When NFS is notified that it has received an allocation of called securities, it conducts a similar computer-generated random lottery.
-The lottery determines the accounts that will be selected and the number of securities in the account that will be redeemed.
-Allocations are based on the number of trading units (e.g., $25,000 lots) that the accounts hold.
-The probability of any trading unit held by an account being selected as called in a partial call is proportional to the total number of trading units being held through NFS.
-Once the lottery is completed, NFS notifies its affiliate, FBS, of the accounts that received an allocation.
+The lottery determines the accounts that will be selected and the number of securities in those accounts that will be redeemed.
+Allocations are based on the number of trading units or lots that the accounts hold.
+The probability of any trading unit or lot held by an account being selected as called in a partial call is proportional to the total number of trading units or lots being held through NFS.
+Once the lottery is completed, NFS notifies correspondent firms for which it provides clearing services of the accounts that received an allocation.
 Securities registered in a customer's name, either in transit or held in custody, are excluded from the NFS lottery process.

 Through the lottery process, NFS's system identifies:

-- All FBS accounts that hold the called security.
+- All accounts that hold the called security

-- The number of trading units assigned to each account which are subject to the call.
+- The number of trading units or lots assigned to each account which are subject to the call

-- The total par value of the called securities for each account which is derived by multiplying the # of trading units by the unit size
+- The total par value of the called securities for each account which is derived by multiplying the number of trading units/lots by the unit size

 Example (unit of trade = $25,000)